rtCamp/AMP-Extensions-Mini-Plugins/amp-hide/README.md

 - The plugin provides filter `amp_hide_classes` you can pass array of classes you want to hide.
 - by default plugin uses `noamphtml` class.
-- You can either use noamphtml class in your theme or content.
+- You can either use noamphtml class in your theme or content or use the filter to add your own classes.
 - The element will be completely removed to reduce DOM impact.
 - Feel free to reach us on WordPress Support forum of AMP plugin.